Previous Post – Day 11: From Below The Bloodvein/Gammon Junction to Kautunigan Lake

 Day 12 would mark the first of five days we spent paddling this final stretch of the Bloodvein.
 Still to come were some scenic sets of falls and rapids and the best campsites of the trip!
 While there were times when we thought that we were paddling on the prairies and not the Canadian Shield, we continued to enjoy the river and its many twists and turns – and a whole bunch of rapids yet to come – as the day’s maps below illustrate.

 weather: wind and rain in the morning, giving way to a sunny and hot afternoon and overcast evening

 campsite: perhaps our nicest one so far – just above Gorge Rapids (W56)

-Max assumes the paddlers’ version of the classic Ken Dryden “leaning on his goalie stick ” pose – except he’s got our four paddles, still tied together from our ninety-meter portage.
+Max assumes the paddlers’ version of the classic Ken Dryden “leaning on his goalie stick ” pose – our four paddles still tied together from our ninety-meter portage.

-After Chap Falls we paddled for another hour and a half, stopping once or twice to stretch or legs or answer nature’s call.
-The next two pix come from one of those stops – Max is getting the next bit of the river straight while I focus on a mushroom from my seated position!
+After Chap Falls, we paddled for another hour and a half, stopping once or twice to stretch our legs or answer nature’s call.
+The following two pix come from one of those stops – Max is getting the next bit of the river straight while I focus on a mushroom from my seated position!

-After dealing with Sekak Rapids – a combination of lining and portaging – we figured it was time to stop for lunch at the put-in spot.
-Out came the peanut butter jar and the Wasa bread, as well as the butane stove and the pot to boil some water for the soup and tea.
+After dealing with Sekak Rapids – a combination of lining and portaging – we figured it was time to stop at the put-in spot for lunch.
+Out came the peanut butter jar, the Wasa bread, the butane stove, and the pot to boil some water for the soup and tea.
 It was downright hot as we relaxed by the side of the rapids; it was also sunny enough that we moved our camp chairs to the shade of the trees you see on the right of the image below.

 We knew we had found our campsite when we approached Gorge Rapids (W56).
-On the right hand side was a nicely sheltered campsite and a flat rock outcrop.
-Even better was the view down river – on river right a vertical rock face that lined the river.
+On the right-hand side were a nicely sheltered campsite and a flat rock outcrop.
+Even better was the view downriver – on river right, a vertical rock face lined the river.